9 Factors to Think About When Selling Your Business

-We meet with a lot of customers each year who are prepared to go to the next stage of their entrepreneurial experience and sell their closely held firm.
-Here are nine items to think about for a successful transaction whether you are considering an exit plan or taking that next step:
+We meet with many clients each year who are prepared to go to the next stage of their entrepreneurial experience and sell their closely held firm.
+Here are nine items to think about for a successful transaction whether you are considering an exit plan or just exploring your options:

 Structure of the Transaction

 You sell both tangible and intangible assets during an asset sale, but not the assumed debts and obligations.
 Assets and liabilities are nonetheless transferred in an ownership interest transaction even though the buyer is buying a stake in the company that is the owner of the transferred assets and liabilities.
 Every circumstance is different, so think about what will help you achieve your objectives.

 The majority of purchasers want to be certain that the company is being handled by competent people and that the necessary systems and infrastructure are in place.
 The buyer will frequently want to confirm that the accounting and human resources departments are running well and that there is sufficient staff in place.
 For instance, can the business close its accounts on schedule each month, quarter, and year?
 If not, this can be a sign that the accounting division of the organization has structural flaws.

 This is frequently an undervalued and ignored aspect of a selling deal.
 The team responsible for the buyer’s due diligence will thoroughly examine the company’s financial records to assess the quality of earnings and any potential unrecorded liabilities.
 The seller’s senior executives, accounting team, outside accounting team, and law firm may need to invest a substantial amount of time and energy in this.